nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 ## Mapping UZI certificate to X509Credential

-The mapping of certificates to x509 is depending
+The mapping of certificates to did:x509 depends on the UZI X.509 Certificate structure.

 ### The ROOT G3